 The leg press is an essential part of a fitness regimen, especially if you have any interest in developing your legs or lower body muscles.
 While this resistance machine offers a lot of benefits, it poses potential danger if stability is not maintained throughout the workout.
 In particular, the spinal column can become compromised when the leg press isn't used appropriately or in an unsafe manner.
 Here are several factors that can cause spine or back pain during the leg press.

 Video of the Day

-Another potential cause of back strain on the leg press is excessive resistance.
-An appropriate resistance allows you to be challenged yet also move the weight in a controlled fashion.
-Resistance that is too heavy for you prevents control and creates joint imbalances.
-Common joint abnormalities include overarching of the lower spine, knee hyperextension, hip elevation and neck strain.
-All of these joint deviations directly affect the spinal column.
+Too much resistance will also cause back strain when using the leg press.
+An appropriate level of resistance allows you to be challenged yet also operate the machine in a controlled fashion.
+When you exceed this reasonable amount of resistance, you lose control over the weight and this can create an imbalance in the joints.
+Common joint abnormalities include overarching the lower spine, hyperextending the knee, elevating the hips, and straining the neck.
+All of these joint deviations have a direct and negative impact on the spinal column.

 Excessive Movement Speed

-Alternative exercises exist for every resistance machine, so you aren't excluded from muscle movements just because one machine isn't recommended for you.
-A ball squat recruits the same target muscles as the leg press.
-It also moves through similar joint actions.
-The major differences between leg presses and ball squats are body position and type of resistance.
-Ball squats are executed while you're standing, with your body weight acting as the main source of resistance.
+If this machine isn't ideal for your body, needs, or goals, alternative exercises exist for every resistance machine.
+Here are four dumbbell substitutions you can try.
+Or, ball squats recruit the same target muscles and replicate joint actions as the leg press.
+The major differences between leg presses and ball squats are body position and type of resistance— ball squats are executed while standing and with your body weight providing the resistance.
 You can progress this exercise by holding external resistance, such as dumbbells or a medicine ball.